CTP-Ethiopia/www.ctpethiopia.org/exampleSite/content/team/abenezer-amanuel.md

 weight = 1

 +++
-Abenezer is on CTP's [Technology Team](/services/technology "tech").
+Abenezer is in CTP's [Technology Team](/services/technology "tech").